MarJose123/License-Server/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [Apache License 2.0 ](https://opensource.org/license/apache-2-0/).

 ## Inspired by